Describing me in DnD's terms

 2009/Nov/22Wiz/4 +Sor/3True Neutral111216161515

 As I noted when first playing with the form, a little wilful humility made a significant difference to the results; so naturally I take some interest in how sensitive the form is to variation in how I answer the questions.
 After all, many of the questions are somewhat contrived (i.e. they don't realistically relate to life as I experience it, obliging me to deal with implausible counterfactuals) and, in many cases, none of the answers offered comes close to what I would answer for myself.
-So it's natural to expect significant variation in how I interpret the questions and resolve the problem of chosing the least bad answers; which shall, naturally, lead to variability in the form's conclusions.
+So it's natural to expect significant variation in how I interpret the questions and resolve the problem of choosing the least bad answers; which shall, naturally, lead to variability in the form's conclusions.
 I also have some reservations about how it turns its details into final conclusions.

 Notes on each re-try